IlyaMatsuev/Apex-GraphQL-Client/docs/types/README.md

 `Boolean hasDirectives()` - Returns true if there is at least one directive for the current fragment.
 Otherwise returns false.

-`GraphQLFragmentNode withField(String field)` - Adds a new field to the fragment.
+`GraphQLFragment withField(String field)` - Adds a new field to the fragment.

-`GraphQLFragmentNode withFields(String[] fields)` - Adds new fields to the fragment.
+`GraphQLFragment withFields(String[] fields)` - Adds new fields to the fragment.

-`GraphQLFragmentNode withNode(GraphQLField node)` - Adds a new child node to the fragment.
+`GraphQLFragment withNode(GraphQLField node)` - Adds a new child node to the fragment.
 Accepts one parameter of type [`GraphQLField`](#graphqlnode).

-`GraphQLFragmentNode withNodes(GraphQLField[] nodes)` - Adds new child nodes to the fragment.
+`GraphQLFragment withNodes(GraphQLField[] nodes)` - Adds new child nodes to the fragment.
 Accepts one parameter of type [`GraphQLField[]`](#graphqlnode) (list can also be implicitly converted to the array).

-`GraphQLFragmentNode withFragment(String fragmentName)` - Adds a reference to another fragment's fields.
+`GraphQLFragment withFragment(String fragmentName)` - Adds a reference to another fragment's fields.
 Accepts the fragment name.

-`GraphQLFragmentNode withFragments(String[] fragmentNames)` - Adds reference to others fragments' fields.
+`GraphQLFragment withFragments(String[] fragmentNames)` - Adds reference to others fragments' fields.
 Accepts the fragments' names.

-`GraphQLFragmentNode withInlineFragment(GraphQLFragmentNode fragment)` - Adds a child fragment node with the set of fields for a particular type.
+`GraphQLFragment withInlineFragment(GraphQLFragment fragment)` - Adds a child fragment node with the set of fields for a particular type.

-`GraphQLFragmentNode withInlineFragments(GraphQLFragmentNode[] fragments)` - Adds child fragment nodes with the set of fields for particular types.
+`GraphQLFragment withInlineFragments(GraphQLFragment[] fragments)` - Adds child fragment nodes with the set of fields for particular types.

-`GraphQLFragmentNode includeIf(Boolean condition)` - Adds a new `include` directive to the current fragment.
+`GraphQLFragment includeIf(Boolean condition)` - Adds a new `include` directive to the current fragment.
 Accepts one parameter of type Boolean.
 Indicates whether the current fragment needs to be included in the response.

-`GraphQLFragmentNode includeIf(String variable)` - Adds a new `include` directive to the current fragment.
+`GraphQLFragment includeIf(String variable)` - Adds a new `include` directive to the current fragment.
 Accepts one parameter of type String that represents the query variable name (can be passed with or without the `$` sign).
 Indicates whether the current fragment needs to be included in the response.

-`GraphQLFragmentNode skipIf(Boolean condition)` - Adds a new `skip` directive to the current fragment.
+`GraphQLFragment skipIf(Boolean condition)` - Adds a new `skip` directive to the current fragment.
 Accepts one parameter of type Boolean.
 Indicates whether the current fragment needs to be skipped in the response.

-`GraphQLFragmentNode skipIf(String variable)` - Adds a new `skip` directive to the current fragment.
+`GraphQLFragment skipIf(String variable)` - Adds a new `skip` directive to the current fragment.
 Accepts one parameter of type String that represents the query variable name (can be passed with or without the `$` sign).
 Indicates whether the current fragment needs to be skipped in the response.

 `String build()` - Builds a non-formatted string representation of the fragment.